Sunday, 7 November 2010

 However, the genius here lies in the way this particular image, with its slightly uneasy balance of eroticism and innocence, perfectly captures the atmosphere of the film.

-Also, that tricky tagline is of a very rare quality indeed.
-What would break it: Some lengthy, rambling text synopsis.
+Some lengthy, rambling text synopsis.
 The owner of the belly clutching a Polaroid of Spacey like she does in the Japanese version.

 Why it’s good: Chiefly because the film’s overgrown starlet, Allison Hayes, is depicted as being massive, hot and scantily clad.
 That’s quite literally a killer combination.

 Also, it’s just a wonderfully dynamic drawing, and a sumptuous piece of design.
 It’s amazing how many classic movie posters of this era used the red-on-yellow theme – Breathless, anyone?
-What would break it: Er, if the woman was anything like 50 feet tall.

 The first set of apartment blocks in the middle-distance look about that, if not slightly more.
 Our leggy lassie here is 200 feet if she’s an inch.